dalibor1007/Frontend_test/README.md

 - **`REACT_APP_API_URL`**: Base API URL for backend services.

+### API ENDPOINTS

+1. Get Titles
+Endpoint: GET /title
+Description: Retrieves titles for the specified user.
+Headers:

+Authorization: Bearer token (from localStorage).
+Query Parameters:

+userId (string): ID of the user to retrieve titles for.
+Expected Response:

+Success (200):

 ## Testing

 This project includes unit and integration tests located in the `test` directory.